finbox-in/finbox-in.github.io/docs/session-flow/submit-data.md

+---
+base_url: https://apis.bankconnect.finbox.in/bank-connect #base URL for the API
+version: v1 # version of API
+---

 ## BankConnect: Submit Data to FinBox (Uploading Bank Statements)

 The data can be submitted / uploaded to FinBox backend in two ways: